brock-fisher25/aeris_coding_project/README.md

     Graphs the concentration into a 3D heat map that provides a visual of where the concentration is higher/lower.

+## Tests

+- I was able to write unit tests to make sure that 3 of my endpoints were returning values.
+Unfortunately, I was unable to get a unit test working for the /get-image endpoint.

-How to run/build the Docker Image:
+## How to run/build the Docker Image

 - This project uses a Docker Image to deploy, so make sure you have Docker installed on your PC.
 - If you do not have Docker installed on your PC, visit this link for installation instructions https://docs.docker.com/engine/install/